MScBiomedicalInformatics/MSIB32500/lectures/lecture6.md

 ## 3. Installing required packages:
-The first thing we will need to start working with R and Bioconductor, is to download and install the packages we will need.
 For this analysis we will use the Bioconductor **lumi** package.
 The **lumi** package provides an integrated solution for Illumina microarray data analysis, it includes functions for Illumina BeadStudio (GenomeStudio) data input, quality control, BeadArray-specific variance stabilization, normalization and gene annotation at the probe level.
 Available functions include: **lumiR(), lumiB(), lumiT(), lumiN() and lumiQ()** designed for data input, preprocessing and quality control.

 Downloading and installing **lumi** package: